amvalseg/AsylumApplications_analysis/README.md

 At the end of the process, we get the final dataset: Asylum Requests_2010_2024_vf.csv

+👉 Notebook: notebooks/Concat and Transform.ipynb
 You can find the reference documentation here: https://www.unhcr.org/refugee-statistics/methodology/data-content

-***3. COMPLEMENTARY DATA:***
+# 3. Complementary Data: 🖥️
 In the original dataset, we only have the data based on countries.
 In order to work with Regions and Subregions, we need to use another dataset that includes the ISO codes, the country name, the region name and the subregion name.

-You can fin this dataset in this repo: Table of countries by UNCHR_modified
+👉 You can fin this dataset in this repo: Table of countries by UNCHR_modified

 The original version can be found here: https://www.unhcr.org/refugee-statistics/insights/annexes/trends-annexes.html?situation=3

-This dataset is manipulated solely in Power BI, as it primarily requires only column name adjustments.
+🧹 This dataset is manipulated solely in Power BI, as it primarily requires only column name adjustments.
 Specifically, the columns are modified as follows:

 A. In the query for countries of origin: